silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-This converts UFO fonts from one version to another (such as UFO2 to UFO3), but if no version is specified it will simply normalize the font without converting it. _Note that most pysilfont scripts automatically output normalized UFOs, so psfnormalize is normally only needed after fonts have been processed by external font tools._
+This normalizes a UFO font (and optionally converts from one version to another if -v is specified). _Note that most pysilfont scripts automatically output normalized UFOs, so psfnormalize is normally only needed after fonts have been processed by external font tools._

 Example that normalizes the named font: